smaurice101/readthedocs/docs/source/tmlbuilds.rst

      - This parameter will attempt to fine tune the model search space - A number close to 100 means you will have fewer models but their predictive quality will be higher.
    * - dependentvariable
      - You specify the json path of the dependent variable in your Json message.
-Refer to :ref:`Json Paths`
+Refer to :ref:`Json Path Example`
    * - independentvariables
      - ': '', # <<< *** Change as needed,
    * - topicid